Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6XD_Hardware_Overview.md

 RepRapFirmware 3 uses pin names for user-accessible pins, rather than pin numbers, to communicate with individual pins on the PCB.
 In RRF 3 no user-accessible pins are defined at startup by default.
 Pins can be defined for use by a number of gcode commands, eg M574, M558, M950.

 The Duet 3 series uses the pin name format "expansion-board-address.pin-name" to identify pins on expansion board, where *expansion-board-address* is the numeric CAN address of the board.
-A pin name that does not start with a sequence of decimal digits followed by a period, or that starts with "0." refers to a pin on the Duet 3 Mini 5+.
+A pin name that does not start with a sequence of decimal digits followed by a period, or that starts with "0." refers to a pin on the Duet 3 Mainbaord 6XD+.

 | Function | Pin location | RRF3 Pin name | Notes |
 |---|---|---|